 The Center for X-Ray Optics at Lawrence Berkeley National Laboratory works to further science and technology using short wavelength optical systems and techniques.
 We create and operate advanced experimental systems to address national needs, support research in material, life, and environmental science, and extend the forefront of semiconductor manufacturing.

-"The Center for X-Ray Optics is a one of a kind facility with over 25 years of experience providing short wavelength optical solutions.
+"CXRO is a one-of-a-kind facility with over 25 years of experience providing short wavelength optical solutions.
 From instrument development to scientific discovery, our vertically integrated structure allows us to tackle a full spectrum of research."

 Copyright © 2010 The Center for X-Ray Optics | Notice To Users